 Messages with file attachments are imported as a message containing a link to Slack’s servers by default.
 The file attachments themselves can be imported to Mattermost by using the Slack Advanced Exporter tool to add them to your archive before importing it.

-Bot and Integration messages are imported by default, but if you would like them to display with the appropriate username when imported, you should ensure that Enable Integrations to Override Usernames is set in System Console > Integrations > Custom Integrations in prior versions or System Console > Integrations > Integration Management in versions after 5.12 before doing the import.
+Bot and Integration messages are imported by default, but if you would like them to display with the appropriate username when imported, you should ensure that Enable Integrations to Override Usernames is set in System Console > Integrations > Integration Management (or System Console > Integrations > Custom Integrations in versions prior to 5.12) before doing the import.

 When topic-change messages, purpose-change messages, and channel name-change messages are imported from Slack, they appear in Mattermost as posts from the System user.